yecril71pl/cpp-docs.pl-pl/docs/standard-library/ostreambuf-iterator-class.md

 ### <a name="parameters"></a>Parametry

-`_Char` Znak, który ma zostać wstawiony do buforu strumienia.
+*_Char* znak, który ma zostać wstawiony do buforu strumienia.

 ### <a name="return-value"></a>Wartość zwracana